Burnside Bridge

 ⚔️ battlefield

-Sharpsburg, Maryland · Est. 1836
+Sharpsburg, Maryland ยท Est. 1836

 👻

-The Ghost Story
+The Full Story

 Burnside Bridge stands as one of the most haunted locations on the Antietam battlefield, where the bloodiest single day in American history unfolded on September 17, 1862.
 The three-arched limestone bridge, built in 1836 by master bridge builder John Weaver for just $3,200, became a killing ground when approximately 450 Confederate soldiers from the 2nd and 20th Georgia regiments held off nearly 14,000 Union troops for almost four hours.
 Under the command of Brigadier General Robert Toombs and Colonel Henry Benning, the Georgian sharpshooters occupied rifle pits and barricades on the bluffs overlooking the creek, picking off wave after wave of Union soldiers attempting to cross the narrow 12-foot-wide span.

 The assault began around 10 AM when General Ambrose Burnside received urgent orders from McClellan to capture the bridge 'at all hazards.'
 Five separate charges were repulsed before the 51st Pennsylvania and 51st New York finally stormed across around 1 PM.
 Lieutenant Colonel William R. Holmes of the 2nd Georgia, described as 'foolishly brave,' stood exposed on the heights observing his final shots before falling.
-Henry Benning later paid tribute to his men: 'During that long and terrible fire, not a man, except a wounded one, fell out and went to the rear—not a man.'
+Henry Benning later paid tribute to his men: 'During that long and terrible fire, not a man, except a wounded one, fell out and went to the rear -- not a man.'
 General Robert E. Lee himself noted that Toombs' small command had 'maintained its position with distinguished gallantry' against overwhelming odds.

 In the chaos of battle, many fallen soldiers were hastily buried in unmarked graves in and around the bridge.
 These restless dead have never found peace.
-Park rangers and Civil War reenactors who have spent time at the bridge after dark report strange phenomena that defy explanation.
+Park rangers and Civil War reenactors who have spent time at the bridge after dark report strange phenomena that defy easy explanation.
 Visitors at night have witnessed mysterious blue balls of light floating silently across the water and among the trees, dancing through the darkness as if marking the final resting places of unknown soldiers.
-The sound of a phantom drummer beating out a cadence echoes across the creek, then fades into silence—perhaps the ghostly remnants of troops still marching to battle.
+The sound of a phantom drummer beating out a cadence echoes across the creek, then fades into silence -- perhaps the ghostly remnants of troops still marching to battle.

 Researched from 10 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.